 There is guidance at CTM80190 on ‘direct’ arrangements.
 These represent a stage in the process of negotiating an intended transaction.

-There is further guidance on HMRC’s treatment of certain circumstances that may lead to ‘arrangements’ in SP3/93 (see also CTM80205).
+There is further guidance on HMRC’s treatment of certain circumstances that may lead to ‘arrangements’ in SP3/93 {#} (see also CTM80205).

 Previous page